ishavinodjain56/FitFreak/README.md

 9. Run nodemon app.js on the backend directory
 10. Run npm start on the frontend directory
 11. The app should start running on your browser on the address http://localhost:3000/
+# Functionalities
+1. Login/Registration of the user
+2. User can plan workout
+3. User can add recipes in their workout plan in order to count calorie intake
+4. Statistic representation of the same is provided
+5. Weekly progress
+6. Trainer Recommendation
+7. Detailed view of workout plan(Finished,unfinished)
+8. Personal record of user's workout